wp-staging/wp-staging/readme.txt

 * Specify certain user roles for accessing the staging site
 * Copy all modifications from the staging site to the production website

-<strong>Change your workflow of updating themes and plugins data:</strong>
+<strong>Change your workflow of updating themes and plugins:</strong>

 1. Use WP STAGING to clone a production website for staging, testing, or backup purposes
 2. Create a backup of your website